 So if you would like to offer a travel booking solution to your audience, the only way to give your members direct access to wholesale rates is to make sure your white-label travel portal is powered by a wholesaler, such as Access®, or a similar type of company that competes in this space.

 These wholesalers usually have the same inventory as the large OTAs, and consumers would see little if any difference between the available inventory and the overall booking experience.
 Except for the price.
 You decide if you want your audience to see a retail rate or a wholesale rate.

 Business Objectives of White Label Travel: Loyalty vs. Revenue...or a Little of Both

 Once you’ve decided whether your white label travel platform will offer retail or wholesale rates, you still have another decision to make.
 It relates to the value you want to offer your audience from your online booking engine.

-It depends on what are you trying to accomplish by offering a white label travel booking platform?
+It all depends on what you are trying to accomplish by offering a white-label travel booking platform.

 For some organizations, their goal is to add compelling value as a tool to boost loyalty and engagement.
-This could work for non-profit associations, trade associations, alumni associations, and other types of membership groups looking to enhance their association benefits or who want to offer value added member benefits to their existing suite of benefits.
+This could work for non-profit associations, trade associations, alumni associations, and other types of membership groups looking to add value to their association benefits, as a means of boosting member retention, engagement, etc.

-For others, white label travel platforms are about generating incremental revenue.
-This could include groups who want a loyalty and rewards platform, such as banks and credit unions who have exhausted their revenue streams from accountholder fees and service fees, and are looking for new streams of revenue.
-It’s also a way for them to compete with large banking institutions who have tons of money to throw at driving account holder revenue.
+For others, a white label travel platform is an attractive tool to generate incremental revenue.
+This could include groups who want a loyalty and rewards platform.
+That includes banks and credit unions who have exhausted their revenue streams from accountholder fees and service fees, and are looking for new streams of revenue.
+It becomes a way for them to compete with large banking institutions with a ton more money to throw at driving account holder revenue.

-It could work for any type of organization that must deliver value to their audience, but needs ongoing revenue streams to keep growing.
+It could work for any type of organization that must deliver value to its audience but needs ongoing revenue streams to keep growing.